niazjalal/ios_bootcamp_twitter/README.md

 # Twitter Demo

-Swift application which uses the Twitter API to show a timeling, compose new tweet, reply to a tweet, favorite, retweet, etc.
+Swift application which uses the Twitter API to show user tweets timeline, compose new tweet, reply to a tweet, favorite, retweet, etc.

 Time spent: 29 hours spent in total